 Pros:

-- Covers up to 2500 sq. ft. and removes up to 34 pints per day in high humidity.
+- Covers medium-to-large spaces and lists up to 34 pints per day of moisture removal.

 Cons:

-- May be more dehumidifier than needed for smaller rooms or low-moisture areas.
+- May be more than needed for small closets or low-moisture bedrooms.

 DECIUU 100 Pint Dehumidifier for Basement, Home Use